JasperFx/jasper/documentation/documentation/messaging/handling/handlers.md

 1. Any service that is registered in your application's IoC container
 1. `Envelope`
-1. The <[linkto:documentation/conventions/datetime;title=current time]>
+1. The current time in UTC if you have a parameter like `DateTime now` or `DateTimeOffset now`
 1. Services or variables that match a registered code generation strategy.
 See <[linkto:documentation/middleware_and_codegen]> for more information on this mechanism.

 ## Cascading Messages from Actions

 To have additional messages queued up to be sent out when the current message has been successfully completed, you can return the outgoing messages from your handler methods with <[linkto:documentation/messaging/handling/cascading]>.

 ## Using the Message Envelope